accanto-systems/marketplace/vnfs/tenant-neutron-network/Readme.md

 # Tenant Neutron Network VNF

-This VNF manages the lifecycle of an Openstack or Docker network (depending on the VIM type).
-Install will fail if a network with the same name exists on the target VIM.
+This VNF manages the lifecycle of a neutron tenant network.
+This VNF will not install if a network with the same name exists on the target VIM.

+## Metrics

+There are no metrics

+## Policies

+There are no policies

-## Properties & Operations
+## Operations

+There are no

-### Properties
+## Properties

-The network VNF has the following properties:
+Below are description of the properties

 | Property                      |  Description                        | Type      |
 |-------------------------------|-------------------------------------|-----------|